The Lord of the Rings: Gollum: Reception

 The Lord of the Rings: Gollum "was panned by critics and players and met with low sales".
 On Metacritic, the game received "generally unfavorable reviews", and 4% of critics recommended the game on OpenCritic.
-Metacritic listed the PlayStation 5 version the worst game of 2023, (Note: Games that received less than 7 reviews on Metacritic were not eligible for inclusion.) attributing this to its gameplay, controls, visuals, bugs, and requirement for extensive knowledge of Tolkien's literature.
+Metacritic listed the PlayStation 5 version the worst game of 2023, attributing this to its gameplay, controls, visuals, bugs, and requirement for extensive knowledge of Tolkien's literature.

 The Guardians Nic Reuben criticized the camera movement and the game's many bugs that rendered the game difficult to play, saying "the whole game feels profoundly unstable, as if a stiff digital breeze would bring the entire thing down".
 Sam Pape of GameSpot disliked the mission design as the game's "most glaring issue", noting that "sans a few slightly more in-depth objectives at big story moments, the majority of your tasks amount to some version of, Follow the person!
 Collect the thing! or, in one case, literally Stand in line!".
 Rachel Watts of Rock Paper Shotgun felt that while the game picked up in the second half, the first eight hours "are nothing short of a slog".

 The game's technical aspects and stability were criticized.
 Digital Trends could not initially score the game due to persistent crashes until a day-one patch was released, the first time in the publication's history.
 Others faulted the user interface and perceived downgrading of Gollum's character model since the game's announcement.